itu-square/quantify_linux_errors/notes/notes.md

     === Write about
-      o Write about all the warning types.
+      o Write about all the warning types. o Mention in the section about all bugs, that I do not talk about bugs, which I did not find any of.
-      F Make a laptop model insstad  of a car one. o manyoptions choice.
-There is only one (USB Gadget Drivers).
+      F Make a laptop model insstad  of a car one. o That `make` always runs `gcc -Wall` (I found out that 55/2000 times it does not run -Wall but only `gcc` o Mention that I kinda cannot control if Wall is enabled by all.
-        Write about how useless it is...
-      o That make always runs `gcc -Wall` (I found out that 55/2000 times it does not run -Wall but only `gcc` o Maybe I should have put `gcc -Wextra` o Find out the number of HAVE_XXXs, because those are maybe not `real` features.
+            And that sometimes (55/2000) coders do it themselves. o Maybe I should have put `gcc -Wextra` o Find out the number of HAVE_XXXs, because those are maybe not `real` features.